 |National schedule||Details all training package review and development work currently underway, as commissioned by the AISC following advice from its network of IRCs.
 Source of information for industry stakeholders, governments and vocational education and training regulators. www.aisc.net.au/content/national-schedule|

-|National training system||Australian system for vocational education and training.|
+|National training system||Australian system for vocational education and training (VET).|

-Registered Training Organisations
+Registered Training Organisations (RTOs)

 Training providers registered by the Australian Skills Quality Authority (or in some cases, a state regulator) to deliver vocational education and training.
 Defined under the National Vocational and Education Training Regulator Act 2011 (Commonwealth).

 |Skills forecast and proposed schedule of work||An IRC’s four-year skills forecast and proposed schedule of work.
 Covers industry analysis, analysis of new and emerging skills and associated training needs for the IRC’s industry sector, as well as a proposed plan for reviewing and developing the relevant training products.
 Prepared by an SSO under direction of an IRC.|

 |Skills Service Organisation (SSO)||Independent, professional service organisations that support IRCs in their work developing and reviewing training packages.
-Funded by the Australian Government Department of Education and Training to provide services to IRCs, including secretariat support and preparing documentation.
+Funded by the Australian Government Department of Employment, Skills, Small and Family Business. to provide services to IRCs, including secretariat support and preparing documentation.
 Also a key access point for other industry stakeholders who want to play a part in the development of training packages.|

-|Skills set||Single unit of competency or logical groupings of units of competency from an endorsed training package, linked to a licensing or regulatory requirement, or defined industry need.|
+|Skill sets||Single unit of competency or logical groupings of units of competency from an endorsed training package, linked to a licensing or regulatory requirement, or defined industry need.|

 Standards to ensure all training packages are of high quality and meet the workforce development needs of industry, enterprises and individuals.
 Apply to the design and development of training packages for endorsement consideration COAG Industry and Skills Council.

 |Training packages||Specify the skills and knowledge required to perform effectively in the workplace.
 Consist of occupational skills standards, set out in units of competency.
 Reflect nationally consistent qualifications required for particular occupations.|

 Sets out the key principles for training package development and endorsement and provides guidance for training package developers in relation to Standard 3 from the Standards for Training Packages 2012.